Coaching Scams and Spiritual Grifters: All About Lawsuits against Life Coaches and Business Coaches

 Some of these coaches lean heavily on the “feminist” justification for charging fees that are higher than similar services in other industries.
 Why is coaching so special?
 (It’s not.
 Great coaching is no more special than great therapy, great lawyering, great doctoring or great whatever-ing.)

-But, the “girl bosses” of the world claim that it is “feminine leadership” or “empowering” or “alpha femme” to unilaterally decide the “value” of what you are offering and then have people just give it to you because of an inherent right to prosper.
+But, the “girl bosses” of the world claim that it is “feminine leadership” or “empowering” or “alpha female” to unilaterally decide the “value” of what you are offering and then have people just give it to you because of an inherent right to prosper.

 They claim they are empowering you instead of a corporation or industry deciding for you how much money you make.